SmartDataAnalytics/jena-sparql-api/jena-sparql-api-mapper-proxy/README.md

 	String getRandomItem();

-    /** Return a collection view for the given type */ /** By default, Set view implemnetations are returned for collections */
+    /** Return a collection view for the given type */ /** By default, Set view implementations are returned for collections */
 	@Iri("eg:dynamicSet")
 	<T> Collection<T> getDynamicSet(Class<T> clazz);
 }